Who Was the Worst President in American History?

 What Makes a Bad President?

 In 2007, US News and World Report averaged five different polls to come up with the worst president in American History.
-They updated their list with a slide show at the end of 2014.
-One thing that is quite evident in their list, as it is in various other similar lists is the time period that most of the worst presidents inhabited.
+One thing that was quite evident in their list, as it is in various other similar lists is the time period that most of the worst presidents inhabited.
 Most of those considered terribly bad tended to serve in the years just before or after the US Civil War.
 What is the reason for this chronological concentration?
 One important thing that these presidents tend to have in common is a belief that the President should to some degree defer to Congress.

 None of the nineteenth-century presidents on the list from one of the polls used by US News and World Report could be considered an activist president.
 In other words, they did not lead.
 Harvard historian Arthur Schlesinger, Sr. questioned 55 major historians to come up with the list in question, which included such well-remembered presidents as U. S. Grant (president from 1869-1877), Franklin Pierce (1853-1857), James Buchanan (1857-1861), Zachary Taylor (1849-1850), Millard Fillmore (1850-1853), and John Tyler 1841-1844).
 More recent polls, including that listed by US News and World Report, list Buchanan as the worst.
 This belief seems to have a fairly strong consensus.